kylesuzuki/azure-prereq/README.md

 - Upload a file from your local desktop into the Storage Account.
 - Edit the file within the Storage Account in the Azure Portal.
 - Download the file to observe the changes.
-- Delete the Resource Group created earlier to avoid incurring costs.
+- Delete the Resource Group to avoid incurring costs.
 - Verify the successful deletion of the Resource Group.

 <h2>Environments and Technologies Used</h2>